milikhin/z3735-linux-patches/README.md

 ## Kernel ##

-Kernel with applied patches at [GoogleDrive](https://drive.google.com/folderview?id=0BzIRxogf-cVkLWdiMTRoenU5amM&usp=sharing)
+You can find deb packages for Ubuntu's 4.4.0-2 & mainline 4.6.0 with applied patches at [GoogleDrive](https://drive.google.com/folderview?id=0BzIRxogf-cVkLWdiMTRoenU5amM&usp=sharing)